Graduate Programs

 PhD

 The Ph.D. in Nursing offers both part-time and full-time options, composed of in-person and online learning components.
-Currently, three years of coursework is delivered online during fall and spring semesters, and summer courses are offered in a seminar-style, face-to-face format.
+Coursework is delivered online during fall and spring semesters, and summer courses are offered in a seminar-style, face-to-face format.
 Once students defend a dissertation proposal, they advance to become doctoral candidates.
-Students then complete the research and dissertation phase, which culminates in a written and oral dissertation defense
+Students then complete the research and dissertation phase, which culminates in a written and oral dissertation defense.